adambard/learnxinyminutes-docs/powershell.html.markdown

 	echo 'Adult'
 }

-# Switch statements are more powerfull compared to most languages
+# Switch statements are more powerful compared to most languages
 $val = "20"
 switch($val) {
   { $_ -eq 42 }           { "The answer equals 42"; break }